 Get exclusive member benefits & effect social change.
 Join Today

-Lactate dehydrogenase (LDH) is an enzyme that helps the process of turning sugar into energy for your cells to use.
-LDH is present in many kinds of organs and tissues throughout the body, including the liver, heart, pancreas, kidneys, skeletal muscles, brain, and blood cells.
+Lactate dehydrogenase (LDH) is an enzyme required during the process of turning sugar into energy for your cells.
+LDH is present in many kinds of organs and tissues throughout the body, including the liver, heart, pancreas, kidneys, skeletal muscles, lymph tissue, and blood cells.

-There are five different forms of LDH, and they are distinguished by slight differences in their structure.
-Each form of the LDH enzyme is called an isoenzyme.
+There are five different forms of LDH that are called isoenzymes.
+They are distinguished by slight differences in their structure.
 The isoenzymes of LDH are LDH-1, LDH-2, LDH-3, LDH-4, and LDH-5.

 Different LDH isoenzymes are found in different body tissues.
 The areas of highest concentration for each type of isoenzyme are:

 Because LDH is present in so many types of cells, high levels of LDH may indicate a number of conditions.
-Elevated levels of LDH isoenzymes may indicate:
+Elevated levels of LDH can include:

-Doctors normally measure LDH levels using a blood draw.
-Occasionally, doctors may measure LDH levels using urine or cerebrospinal fluid.
+Doctors normally measure LDH levels in the blood.
+In some conditions, doctors may measure LDH levels in the urine or cerebrospinal fluid (CSF).

-Then, they will gently insert the needle, and blood flows into a tube.
+Then, they will gently insert a needle, through which blood flows into an attached tube.
 When the tube is full, the technician removes the elastic band and then the needle.
 A bandage protects the puncture site.

-In infants or young children, a sharp tool called a lancet may be necessary to take a blood sample.
-The blood collects in a small tube or on a slide.
+In infants, a sharp tool called a lancet may be necessary to take a blood sample.
+The blood collects in a small tube.
 The technician may place a bandage over the cut.
-Normally, there is some pain when the needle pierces the skin, and some throbbing afterward.
+Normally, there is some pain when the lancet pierces the skin, and some throbbing afterward.

 Certain medications and drugs may interfere with an accurate LDH test.
-Vitamin C (ascorbic acid) may lower LDH levels.
-Alcohol, anesthetics, aspirin, fluorides, mithramycin, and procainamide may raise LDH levels.
+Large amounts of vitamin C (ascorbic acid) may lower LDH levels.
+Alcohol, anesthetics, aspirin, narcotics, and procainamide may raise LDH levels.
 Strenuous exercise may also raise LDH levels.
 Ask your doctor about any medications you should avoid before the test.

 High levels of LDH indicate some form of tissue damage.
 High levels of more than one isoenzyme may indicate more than one cause of tissue damage.
 For example, a patient with pneumonia could also have a heart attack.
-High levels of all five LDH isoenzymes could indicate multiple organ failure.
+Extremely high levels of LDH could indicate severe disease or multiple organ failure.

-Because LDH is in so many tissues throughout the body, complete LDH levels alone won’t be enough to determine the location and cause of your tissue damage.
-A diagnosis will also require measuring the levels of LDH isoenzymes.
+Because LDH is in so many tissues throughout the body, LDH levels alone won’t be enough to determine the location and cause of tissue damage.
+A diagnosis will also require the use of other tests and images in addition to measuring the levels of LDH.
 For example, high LDH-4 and LDH-5 may mean either liver damage or muscle damage, but liver disease can’t be confirmed without a full liver panel.

 Once your doctor diagnoses your particular condition, they may measure your LDH levels regularly to track the progress of your treatment.